Taiwan drought could threaten global supply of electronic chips | DW | 19.05.2021

 On top of water and energy supply problems, authorities are also tackling a major outbreak of COVID-19 with an island-wide soft lockdown.

-The island nation missed out on the plentiful rainfall from typhoons last year and has had a disappointing spring season.
-The outlook is not good with the first major rains not expected until mid-June.
+The island nation missed out on plentiful rainfall from typhoons last year and has had a disappointing spring rainy season.
+With the first major rains not expected until mid-June, the outlook is not good.

 The current drought has been called the worst in the country's history.